Amphibious warfare: Marines

 The Bayeux Tapestry depicts the 1066 Norman invasion of England with a force of some 8,000 infantry and heavy cavalry landed on the English shore.

 In 1537 Charles V, Holy Roman Emperor and King of Spain, decided to train and assign amphibious-assault skilled units to the Royal Armada specifically for fighting on and from ships.
 The Spanish Marines were born under the name Compañías Viejas del Mar de Nápoles ("All-Spanish Sea Companies of Naples").
 The idea was to set up a permanent assignation of land troops to the Royal Spanish Navy that would be available for the Crown.

 The first "professional" marine units were already task-trained amphibious troops, but instead of being disbanded, they were kept for the Spanish Crown's needs.
 Their first actions took place all along the Mediterranean Sea, where the Turks and pirate settlements were risks for commerce and navigation: Algiers, Malta and Gelves.

 In 1565, the island of Malta was invaded by the Ottoman Turks during the Great Siege of Malta, forcing its defenders to retreat to the fortified cities.
 A strategic choke point in the Mediterranean Sea, its loss would have been so menacing for the kingdoms of Western Europe that forces were urgently raised to relieve the island.
 It took four months to train, arm and move a 5,500-man amphibious force to lift the siege.

 Other countries adopted the idea and subsequently raised their own early marine forces as well.

 Development

 From the 15th to the 20th centuries, several European countries established and expanded overseas colonies.
 Amphibious operations mostly aimed to settle colonies and to secure strong points along navigational routes.
 Amphibious forces were fully organized and devoted to this mission, although the troops not only fought ashore, but on board ships.
 By their nature amphibious assaults involve highly complex operations, demanding the coordination of disparate elements; when accomplished properly a paralyzing surprise to the enemy can be achieved.
 However, when there is a lack of preparation and/or coordination, often because of hubris, disastrous results can ensue.

+Portuguese India

+The Portuguese made usage of amphibious attacks during their campaigns in the Portuguese India, employing their naval advantage to compensate the relatively equality on land with the local forces.
+Afonso de Albuquerque achieved significant control over lands of the Indian Ocean by conquering ports like Goa, Hormuz and Malacca in operations from the sea.
+Governor João de Castro promoted to use amphibious attacks, based on swift landings and attacks, to spread terror and devastate coastal settlements, seeking to keep their enemy on their toes.